 Boston has become a hub for innovation and intellectualism, a city with a rich history, vibrant culture, and exceptional higher education institutions.
 You will find most of the top colleges in Boston.
-From Harvard University, famously depicted in "Good Will Hunting," to MIT, known for inspiring the likes of Tony Stark (aka Iron Man), universities in Boston are some of the most prestigious in the world.
-So, join us as we learn about the top 10 universities in Boston and uncover why Boston is a breeding ground for greatness.
+From Harvard University, famously depicted in "Good Will Hunting," to MIT, known for inspiring the likes of Tony Stark (aka Iron Man) to Hult International Business School, universities in Boston are some of the most prestigious in the world.
+So, join us as we learn about the top rated colleges in Boston and uncover what are the ranking of colleges in Boston.

 The top universities in Boston are one of the major reasons for students to choose the metropolitan area.
 Boston also offers a very pleasant lifestyle for students and a great academic aspect.
-The top universities in Boston USA along with their Boston and USA rankings-
+If you're wondering what sets these universities apart from other universities in the United States, keep reading to find out about the acceptance rates, top courses, and a lot more:

 1. Harvard University